Tax Lien Release

 When you pay off your full tax balance or when the IRS runs out of time to collect the balance, the IRS will automatically release your tax lien.
 This removes the lien from your property.
 If the lien isn’t automatically released, you can write to the IRS to request the release certificate.

-Note: Lien release doesn’t remove the lien from public record or from your credit report.
+Note: Lien release doesn’t remove the lien from public record.
 You’ll need to request a lien withdrawal to do that.

 Get help from an expert

 Your local H&R Block tax pro can look into your issue and deal with the IRS for you.Schedule a Free Consultation

 Liens and levies are tools the IRS uses to collect back taxes.
 Learn more about each one -- and how to avoid tax liens and levies by working with the IRS.